Menu

 Australia's Department of Foreign Affairs and Trade does not issue travel warnings for specific countries, but issues travel advice for every country.
 The information below is excerpted from its summary assessments of France

-Latest Advice: Exercise a high degree of caution in France due to the threat of terrorism
+Latest Advice: Exercise a high degree of caution in France.

 Terrorism